krishnakadiyala/NPAcourse/labs/Dividing_Deeper_into_Core_Command_and_Config_Modules/Ansible_Lab_17_Parsing_Conditional_Traceroute.md

 ##### Step 4 (Optional)

 This step is optional or read-only as it shows another way to parse the ping response coming back from the device.
-This time withthe `regex_findall` filter.
+This time with the `regex_findall` filter.
 Because it's a `find_all` filter, it always returns a list.
 Since we know this match would only ever occur once, we're combinging this with the `first` filter to return the first element in the list.

 >Note: the `regex_findall` only returns the data in the RegEx capture group.